rajeshsharma98/graph_embedding/README.md

 4. // [ ] Implement Random walk - edge weight is the probability of that path(or edge).
       [x] Create toy bipartite graph
-      [x] Verify random walk and get the embeddings of toy graph
+      [x] Verify random walk(without weights) and get the embeddings of toy graph
-      [ ] Tweak the algorithm to cosider weight of edges as probabilities
+      [x] Tweak the algorithm to cosider weight of edges as probabilities
+      [x] Implement random walk on toy graph using weights [ ] Verify random walk and get the embeddings of toy graph
       [ ] Implement random walk on main graph using weights
       [ ] Save the embedding
 5. // [ ] Clustering or KNN (K-Nearest Neighbor)